The AI Scribe Becomes the Medical Record

 That is why ambient documentation is spreading quickly.
 A microphone records the visit.
 Speech recognition and language models transform the conversation into a draft note.
 The clinician reviews, edits, and signs.
 The pitch is simple: less after-hours documentation, less burnout, more eye contact, more complete notes, and fewer clicks.

-That mixed picture matters.
+This framing matters.
 Ambient scribes are not merely convenience tools.
 They are becoming an institutional layer between speech and care.
-Once they are integrated into electronic health records, workflows, reimbursement, quality reporting, and risk management, they stop being a sidebar product.
+Once they are integrated into electronic health records, workflows, reimbursement, quality reporting, malpractice defense, and risk management, they stop being a sidebar product.
 They become part of how medicine remembers.

 The Third Listener